srlyttle/gainz-mono/README.md

-# react-nodejs-typescript-example
+# Gainz Mono

-Example project for the react and node with typescript
+WIP - Monorepo for React with Next.js and Appollo, using a Node Graph QL backend